Vyral/base-template/_posts/2018-11-19-getting-home-insurance-after-the-wildfires.md

 {% include youtube.html %}

-Can you renew or get home insurance on your property after all these fires?
-Robert Feldman from Allstate is here to explain your options.
+<p style="text-align: center;"><em>Can you renew or get home insurance on your property after all these fires?
+Robert Feldman from Allstate is here to explain your options.</em></p>

 Today, Robert Feldman from Allstate is here to talk about insurance.
 A lot of our clients have not been able to renew insurance due to all the fires.&nbsp;